lllyasviel/stable-diffusion-webui-forge/README.md

 ![image](https://github.com/lllyasviel/stable-diffusion-webui-forge/assets/19834515/e2fc1b73-e6ee-405e-864c-c67afd92a1db)

 ControlNets can finally be called by different extensions.
-(80% codes of ControlNet can be removed now, will start soon)

 Implementing Stable Video Diffusion and Zero123 are also super simple now (see also the codes).